Reach Out Today

 Negative Impacts During Pregnancy

-According ot the CDC, nicotine is harmful during pregnancy, as it can affect fetal development, leading to low birth weight, premature birth, and other complications.
+According to the CDC, nicotine is harmful during pregnancy, as it can affect fetal development, leading to low birth weight, premature birth, and other complications.
 Though not specific to vaping, any nicotine exposure during pregnancy is risky.

 How to Quit Vaping